 Appliqué can be stitched on with a straight stitch, or a zigzag stitch of various length/width combinations.
 I chose to do a fairly dense zigzag stitch so that the edges of my linen and velvet pieces don't fray.
 This step takes some time, especially if using a small zigzag stitch - I spent at least an hour sewing on my appliqué.

 Here's a little sampler to demonstrate some stitch length/width combinations I tried out before sewing my wings - take some time to experiment a little bit to find what works for you.

 When stitching the appliqué pieces with a zigzag stitch, aim to have the needle just over the edge of the appliqué on the right side, so that the edge of the appliqué piece will be enclosed with stitching.
 Work slowly around the curves, stopping with the needle down to lift the presser foot and manually adjust the wings to ease around curves.

 Here is a detail of my finished appliqué, done with a .75 stitch length and 2.5 stitch width (it was between 1mm and buttonhole on my stitch length dial).

 Bravo!
 Look how much progress we made in Part 4.
 The appliqué is really quite magical, bringing the wings to life with colour, texture, and pattern.
 Be sure to take some time to admire your lovely work!

-We'll be back in three days with the final part of the Wings sew-along, allowing time to approach the tasks in Part 4 at a fairly leisurely pace.
+We'll be back soon with the final part of the Wings sew-along, allowing time to approach the tasks in Part 4 at a fairly leisurely pace.

 If you have any questions or comments, please leave a comment on this blog post or on the Twig + Tale Chat Facebook group.
 Also, please feel free to share photos of your wing progress on Facebook or Instagram (tag Instagram posts with #twigandtalewingssewalong).